bor0/gidti/manuscript/chapter4.md

 One thing worth noting is that, in Idris there are "two" types of truths: {$$}\text{Bool}{/$$} and {$$}\text{Type}{/$$}.
 Even though there is some similarity (in terms of proofs), in Idris they are fundamentally different.
 The type {$$}\text{Bool}{/$$} can have a value of {$$}True{/$$} or {$$}False{/$$}, while the type {$$}\text{Type}{/$$} is either provable or not provable[^ch4n7].

-This system is useful since with the usage of computer algorithms we can find a constructive proof for some object (assuming it exists).
+This system is useful since with the use of computer algorithms we can find a constructive proof for some object (assuming it exists).
 As a consequence, this is why it can be considered as a way to make a programming language act like a proof-assistant.

 I> ### Definition 9
 I>